Spain: An attractive country for investment

 2.2.
 Employment incentives

-The Spanish Central Government offers an extensive catalog of aid, consisting mainly of reductions in social security contributions, aimed at promoting new stable or indefinite jobs (especially, with respect to priority target groups for employment policies, there are currently specific types of aid, such as, for unemployed persons included in groups such as women in general, young people aged 16-30, the long-term unemployed, unemployed persons over the age of 45 and persons with disabilities).
+Against this backdrop, the Spanish Central Government offers an extensive catalog of aid to boost employment, consisting mainly of reductions in social security contributions, aimed at promoting new stable or indefinite jobs (especially, with respect to priority target groups for employment policies, there are currently specific types of aid, such as, for unemployed persons included in groups such as women in general, young people aged 16-30, the long-term unemployed, unemployed persons over the age of 45 and persons with disabilities).
 The recently approved Law 3/2023 has notably expanded the number of persons included among priority target groups for the employment policy3, so it is likely that in the short term the Central Government will adopt specific programs aimed at boosting employment for these groups.

 Furthermore, on an exceptional basis, certain reductions in social security contributions are instrumented for temporary contracts executed with workers with disabilities or with socially-excluded individuals, (provided that in both cases they are unemployed and registered as job seekers at the Employment Office), as well as with persons who provide evidence of having been a victim of gender-based violence.